nhshackday/nhshackday.github.io/tools/organiser-notes/index.md

 Basically you want a "healthy lunch" for both days (don't forget about vegetarians, and it's probably worth lobbing in some vegan provision if you can - consider asking at signup about dietary requirements), plus hydration - coffee and tea and water are pretty essential; you'll want these constantly flowing throughout both days.

 High-bandwidth coffee provision is rather useful, as is avoiding instant if possible.
-(This is probably author bias - Kristian)

 ### Sponsors